Our verdict

 There is a good deal of flex

-Speaking of smooth heel-to-toe transitions, the Adidas Dame 8 has more flex to it than other basketball shoes.
+Speaking of smooth heel-to-toe transitions, we noticed that the Adidas Dame 8 has more flex to it than other basketball shoes.
 So, if you are not a fan of a stiff ride, this Adidas shoe could be the answer.

 Even by mere twisting and bending the shoe in our hands, we could already tell that the Dame is among the flexiest.
 On a scale from 1 to 5, where 5 is the stiffest, we rated the shoe's longitudinal flexibility as 3 out of 5 and its torsional one as 4.
 For reference, the average for basketball shoes is 3.9 and 4.4 respectively.